yanchenglee98/tp/docs/UserGuide.md

 Here are some other examples you can try:

-* `edit-room-range 1 30` edits the rooms configuration to allow room number from 1 to 30 only.
+* `edit-room-range 1 30` edits the room configuration to allow room number from 1 to 30 only.
-* `edit-room-range 1 50` edits the rooms configuration to allow room number from 1 to 50 only.
+* `edit-room-range 1 50` edits the room configuration to allow room number from 1 to 50 only.

 --------------------------------------------------------------------------------------------------------------------